-Investments consist primarily of commercial paper, corporate bonds, U.S. Treasury securities and stock of a U.S. corporation.
+Investments consist primarily of commercial paper, corporate bonds, and U.S. Treasury securities.
 The Company invests in high-credit quality investments in accordance with its investment policy which minimizes the probability of loss.

 Available-for-sale debt securities are carried at fair value as determined by quoted market prices, with the unrealized gains and losses, net of tax, reported as a separate component of stockholders' equity.
 Realized gains and losses are determined using the specific identification method and transactions are recorded on a settlement date basis in interest income and other, net.
-For the year ended December 31, 2019, approximately \$2,000 of realized gains were reclassified from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to interest income and other, net in the Consolidated Statements of Operations and Comprehensive Loss.
+For the year ended December 31, 2020, approximately \$4,000 of realized gains were reclassified from accumulated other comprehensive loss, net in the Consolidated Balance Sheets to interest income and other, net in the Consolidated Statements of Operations and Comprehensive Loss.
 Investments with original maturities beyond three months at the date of purchase and which mature on, or less than twelve months from, the balance sheet date are classified as short-term.
 Investments with a maturity beyond twelve months from the balance sheet date are classified as long-term.